OpenNI/OpenNI2/README.md

 ## Develop branch ##

 The latest ongoing development is currently being done in the develop branch.
-Refer to README and ReleasesNotes in the develop branch for build instructions.
+Refer to README and ReleasesNotes in the develop branch for up to date build instructions.

 ## Contributing ##